 - Minimize your own waste.
 If you’re heading out to shop, minimize the waste by bringing your reusable shopping bags and water bottle.

 - Purchase gifts from brands with sustainable business practices.
 Wondering where to start?
 Check out the eco-friendly gift ideas below, but you can also try eco-focused shopping apps, such as DoneGood, which list hundreds of socially and environmentally responsible brands.
-Also, search in the directory of companies that are Certified B Corporations.
-These are companies that are required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment
+Other good resources are reputable accreditation or certification organizations that frequently include searchable directories of certified businesses.
+See the list of organizations in Green That Life’s greenwashing post.

 - Avoid overly packaged products.
 Look for gifts with minimal packaging, particularly plastic packaging that typically can’t be recycled.